Lockhart Township, Norman County, Minnesota: History

-Lockhart Township was organized in 1882, and named for Charles Lockhart, the owner of Lockhart Farm.
+Lockhart Township was organized in 1882, and named after Charles Lockhart, the owner of Lockhart Farm.
 He was connected with the Standard Oil Company and died in 1908.
-In 1901, the Lockhart Farm was sold and split up into smaller farms and many farmers from Illinois came here to settle.
+In 1901, the Lockhart Farm was sold and subdivided into smaller farms and many farmers from Illinois came here to settle.
 About this time, the village of Lockhart began to take shape.
-The depot had been located at Rolette, a small station 1.5 miles north of the present site of Lockhart.
-Rolette was named for Joseph Rolette who served in the Minnesota Territorial Legislature from 1851-1858.
+The depot was originally located at Rolette, a small station 1.5 miles north of the present site of Lockhart.
+Rolette was named after Joseph Rolette who served in the Minnesota Territorial Legislature from 1851-1858.
 It was an exciting event when the elevator at Rolette was moved to Lockhart.
 It took two months.
 They used a cable and winch, used a horse to wind up the cable, moved the building a short distance, then staked it out again and so on.
 August Maas, a German immigrant opened a general store in Rolette in 1886 where he was also the postmaster.
-In the fall of 1901 he moved the store South to Lockhart.
+In the fall of 1901 he moved the store south to Lockhart.